Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Researchers who study post-traumatic growth generally need to be able to identify the signs that it has happened.
 The Posttraumatic Growth Inventory and other psychological tests can provide them with this information.

-For these tests, the trauma that may or may not have triggered positive change can be ascertained.
+For the Post-Traumatic Growth Inventory, the trauma that may or may not have triggered positive change can be ascertained.
 Then, the subjects may then be tested on their changes in the five growth areas listed above.
-Scientists can then study the results of these tests, possibly comparing other factors that are different or the same for people who have or have not grown through their trauma.
+Scientists can then study the results of tests, possibly comparing other factors that are different or the same for people who have or have not grown through their trauma.

 Who is most likely to experience post-traumatic growth?